 Geographically, and "de jure", the enclave of Nagorno-Karabakh is part of Azerbaijan

-, but "de facto" it's now part of Armenia
+, but "de facto" it' was part of Armenia

-, who towards the end of the Karabakh war took control of the entire region – plus "buffer zones" of Azeri territory around Nagorno-Karabakh.
-This also includes the Lachin "corridor" with the road to Armenia, so that Karabakh is, from a practical point of view, no longer the enclave it used to be, but a direct neighbour of Armenia.
+, which towards the end of the Karabakh war of the 1990s took control of the entire region – plus "buffer zones" of Azeri territory around Nagorno-Karabakh.
+This also included the Lachin "corridor" with the road to Armenia, so that Karabakh was, from a practical point of view, no longer the enclave it used to be, but a direct neighbour of Armenia.

 The region had long been traditionally Armenian.
 Though during its years as part of Soviet Azerbaijan, the formerly predominantly Armenian population was slowly joined by an increasing proportion of Azerbaijanis.
-Now the population is almost entirely Armenian again.
-During, and in the wake of, the conflict in the region, most of the Azerbaijani population fled ... or were pushed out, depending on which side you ask.
+During, and in the wake of, the conflict in the region in the early 1990s, most of the Azerbaijani population fled ... or were pushed out, depending on which side you ask.
 There are still a large number of 'internally displaced persons' ('IDPs') in Azerbaijan

 who have been hanging in limbo since 1994, many still living in refugee camps.